Relative cyclotomic structures and equivariant complex cobordism: Relative

 (The reason for the $\epsilon$ in the notation will become clear in Proposition~\ref{prop:relissma} and Definition~\ref{defn:eqrelthh} below.)

 The previous definition does not capture all the structure: $N^{\cy}_{R}(A)$ has the structure of an $R$-module, but we have defined $THH^{\epsilon R}(A)$ only as an equivariant spectrum.
 To describe the equivariant module structure, we use the following notation.
+It expresses a particular point-set construction of a $\bT$-equivariant spectrum from a non-equivariant spectrum, viewed as an equivariant spectrum on the naive universe $\bR^{\infty}$ by giving it the trivial action.

-\begin{notn} For a non-equivariant orthogonal spectrum $X$, let $\epsilon X=I_{\bR^{\infty}}^{U}X$ denote the $\bT$-equivariant orthogonal spectrum (indexed on $U$) obtained from change of universe by $X$ with the trivial $\bT$-action. \end{notn}
+\begin{notn} For a non-equivariant orthogonal spectrum $X$, let $\epsilon X=I_{\bR^{\infty}}^{U}X$ denote the $\bT$-equivariant orthogonal spectrum (indexed on $U$) obtained from change of universe from $X$ viewed as a $\bT$-equivariant orthogonal spectrum indexed on $\bR^{\infty}$ with the trivial $\bT$-action. \end{notn}

 We emphasize that in the previous notation, $\epsilon$ denotes a point-set functor.
 It preserves associative ring and commutative ring structures.
 It also preserves weak equivalences between cofibrant orthogonal spectra and between cofibrant associative ring orthogonal spectra (even for maps of orthogonal spectra that are not ring maps).
-It preserves ring map weak equivalences between cofibrant commutative ring orthogonal spectra (in the standard model structures or the model structures of~\cite{BM-cycl23}; see~\cite{BM-cycl23}); however, we repeat the warning of~\cite[6.1]{ABGHLM}.
+It preserves ring map weak equivalences between cofibrant commutative ring orthogonal spectra (in the standard model structures or the model structure of~\cite[III.4.1]{BM-cycl23}); however, we repeat the warning of~\cite[6.1]{ABGHLM}.

 \begin{warning} The functor $\epsilon$ preserves weak equivalences between cofibrant objects in the category of commutative ring orthogonal spectra, and so admits a left derived functor $\epsilon^{\bL}$ from the homotopy category of commutative ring orthogonal spectra to the homotopy category of $\bT$-equivariant commutative ring orthogonal spectra.
 However, the composite with the derived forgetful functor to the equivariant stable category is not the left derived functor of $\epsilon$ from orthogonal spectra to $\bT$-equivariant orthogonal spectra.